sabryassaf/api-gateway/README.md

 # API Gateway
 The BetterGR API Gateway is responsible for routing client requests to the appropriate backend microservices.
-It acts as a single entry point, handling authentication, authorization, and request forwarding.
+It acts as a single entry point handling request forwarding.
 The gateway ensures secure and efficient communication between the frontend and backend services using gRPC and Keycloak.

 ### Documentation